mafesan/phabricator-docker/README.md

     redpointgames/phabricator
 ```

 Alternatively you can launch this image with Docker Compose.
-Refer to [Using Docker Compose](https://github.com/RedpointGames/phabricator/blob/master/DOCKER-COMPOSE.md) for more information.
+Refer to [Using Docker Compose](https://github.com/mafesan/phabricator-docker/blob/master/DOCKER-COMPOSE.md) for more information.

-**NOTICE:** This repository has been recently moved to `RedpointGames/phabricator` and the Docker image to use is now `redpointgames/phabricator`.  `hachque/phabricator` will be kept in sync with `redpointgames/phabricator` for the foreseeable future, so you don't need to update your configuration immediately.

 ## Configuration

-For basic configuration in getting the image running, refer to [Basic Configuration](https://github.com/RedpointGames/phabricator/blob/master/BASIC-CONFIG.md).
+For basic configuration in getting the image running, refer to [Basic Configuration](https://github.com/mafesan/phabricator-docker/blob/master/BASIC-CONFIG.md).

 For more advanced configuration topics including: